 Digitalisation is a hot topic at the moment.
 It has also been driving progress and change at SEEBURGER.
-To help you easily do your work regardless of where you are, we have been expanding our portfolio of integration software in the SEEBURGER cloud.
+To help you easily do your work regardless of where you are, we have been expanding our portfolio of integration software in the SEEBURGER Cloud.
 However, digital progress shouldn’t – and doesn’t – stop at our software.
-We’ve also turned our attention to the cloud’s support documentation, to make it as easy as possible for our customers to work with our cloud services.
-The cloud technical editorial team proudly present the new SEEBURGER cloud online help.
+We’ve also turned our attention to the cloud’s support documentation, to make it as easy as possible for our customers to work with our Cloud Services.
+The technical writing team proudly present the new SEEBURGER Cloud Online Help.

-How has digitalisation has changed how we search for information?
+How has digitalisation changed how we search for information?

 We need to keep these developments in mind when providing information for our customers.
 Where are users searching for the information they need, and how can they find it as quickly as possible?

 An online help section for the digital age

 The customer portal for the SEEBURGER Cloud is now part of this digital trend.
 It lets customers easily access the services they’ve booked through a web browser.
 This means that registered users can use our products regardless of where they are.
 And customers don’t need to spend time installing and updating programmes on their systems.

 The previous SEEBURGER Cloud help section was more traditional.
 It contained a selection of user manuals in pdf for users to read.
 However, you needed to be logged in to the cloud to access these.
 They were not as quickly and easily available as we would now expect in our digitalised world.
 We also now expect to electronically search content, just like on a search engine.
 To this end, the help section for SEEBURGER’s Cloud Services has been moved to its own website.
 And it doesn’t require you to register.